dtscalibration/python-dts-calibration/docs/reference/index.rst

 ----------------

 These methods are available as an `xarray.Dataset` accessor.
-Add `from dtscalibration import DtsAccessor ` to your import statements.
+Add `# The following line introduces the .dts accessor for xarray datasets import dtscalibration  # noqa: E401 ` to your import statements.
 See example natebooks 07, 08, and 17.

 .. currentmodule:: xarray.Dataset